Complete Guide to Business Registration in Hong Kong

 - One of the core targets of any business is having a ready market for its products.
 So how do you like a market of 1.3 billion people for your product?
 That is what Hong Kong has to offer.
 It acts as the best gateway to Mainland China that opens a market of 1.3 billion people.
 And that is not all.
 Once you are through with business registration in Hong Kong, your enterprise will also enjoy preferential treatment from more than 30 states that have signed bilateral trade agreements with Hong Kong.

-- Although Hong Kong is a province of the Democratic Republic of China, it enjoys huge autonomy that includes running an independent administration.
+- Although Hong Kong is a Special Administrative Region of the People's Republic of China, it enjoys huge autonomy that includes running an independent administration.
 Since the island lacks land for agriculture or mineral exploration, it has adopted a unique business-based model.
 The administration does everything possible, from simplifying the tax system to running business incubation programs, to ensure your enterprise succeeds after business registration in Hong Kong.

 We can go on and on; these are only a few pros that you will enjoy after business registration in Hong Kong.
 Now, we will tell you how to incorporate a private limited liability company.